 For more information, see the NCUA Letter to Credit Unions, 10-CU-03, Concentration Risk.

-The NCUA’s revised regulation for commercial lending, Part 723 - Member Business Loans; Commercial Lending (opens new window), went into effect January 1, 2017.
+The NCUA’s revised regulation for commercial lending, Part 723 - Member Business Loans; Commercial Lending (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , went into effect January 1, 2017.
 Examiners will continue to focus on the credit union’s commercial loan policies and procedures along with assessing the effectiveness of the credit union’s risk management processes.
 Credit union officials should be prepared to ensure the policy, practices and staffing are appropriate for the type of commercial loans offered.
-The NCUA’s online Examiner’s Guide (opens new window) provides guidance on the principles of sound commercial lending and NCUA’s supervisory expectations for sound risk-management practices.
+The NCUA’s online Examiner’s Guide provides guidance on the principles of sound commercial lending and NCUA’s supervisory expectations for sound risk-management practices.
 For more information, see the NCUA Letter to Credit Unions, 16-CU-11, Member Business Loans Guidance Added to Examiner’s Guide.

 Beginning in the second quarter, examiners will perform limited reviews of quarterly Loan/Application Registers (LAR), when applicable, to evaluate federal credit unions’ good faith efforts to comply with the Consumer Financial Protection Bureau’s (Bureau) October 15, 2015 and August 24, 2017 amendmendments to Regulation C (Home Mortgage Disclsoure), which implements the Home Mortgaage Disclsoure Act (HMDA).
 Most of the new HMDA requirements take effect on January 1, 2018.
 The NCUA’s review of 2018 HMDA data will be diagnostic in nature, designed to help credit unions identify compliance weaknesses in collecting 2018 data for submission in 2019, and will credit good faith compliance efforts.